 Liz Schramm is the Program Specialist/Naturalist at Nahant Marsh.
 She received her Bachelors in Biology from Truman State University in 2008 and her Masters in Biology and a certificate in Zoo and Aquarium Studies from Western Illinois University in 2011.
 She served as an AmeriCorps member at Nahant from 2011-2013.
 Liz accepted the position of Program Specialist/Naturalist in and is the 2015-2016 AmeriCorps Site-Supervisor.
 In her spare time, she loves hiking, boating, reading, and baking.

+Jenna Skopek is an AmeriCorps member serving as a full-time naturalist educator at Nahant Marsh.
+She received her Bachelor’s of Environmental Science degree from the University of Dubuque in 2015.
 While attending the University, she spent a month in Paraguay assisting on a wide range of research projects.
 She also conducted research for three years on mussels of the Mississippi River.
 Jenna enjoys hiking, camping, fishing, cooking, and traveling.

-Kinsey Edmonds is an AmeriCorps member serving as a full-time naturalist at Nahant Marsh.
+Kinsey Nielsen is an AmeriCorps member serving as a full-time naturalist at Nahant Marsh.
 She has a bachelor’s degree in Animal Ecology from Iowa State University and has spent the past three summers performing water quality and habitat surveys in Midwest wetlands.
 Kinsey enjoys whitewater kayaking, camping, hiking, catching butterflies, playing pickleball, and traveling the world.